 The type of support is not established by law.
 Associations are free to organise it the way they want to.

 However, there is a public aid for scouting movements.
 Public administration through the “Centre de prêt de Naninne” (the rental centre of Naninne) supervises the distribution and the renting of tents for summer camps.

-As there is no specific national programme for Youth Volunteering in the DG, a specific target group hasn't been defined.
+As there is no specific national programme for Youth Volunteering, a specific target group hasn't been defined.
 Due to its nature, volunteering can be carried out by anyone, regardless of background, level of education, etc. Volunteering can be a pool for special target groups to develop experiences, to reintegrate themselves into society, to be a forum in which isolated people can establish social contacts.